 You’re keeping a constant pace.

 Running on the treadmill can feel progressively harder over time, even when sticking with the same pace.
 That could be because running at the exact same speed for however many minutes is more taxing on the body than the natural speeding up and slowing down we do on the roads based on hills and other variables.

 But that’s not necessarily a bad thing.
 “The treadmill keeps you at the pace even as fatigue sets in,” says Walker.

 And depending on your training purpose, that can be an ideal setting.
 “If you are training for speed, choosing a treadmill for certain workouts can force you to maintain a certain speed may be optimal,” says Victoria O’Neil who is also a Stride running coach.

 It’s no secret why many runners call it the dreadmill—running on a belt gets boring after a while, even if you’re watching TV or listening to music.
 That becomes hard not only mentally but physically as the workout wears on.

+“When you are running outside, you actively have to push yourself forward using the back of your legs, while the belt actually pulls your forward on a treadmill,” says O’Neil.
 The way the treadmill belt propels you forward means you use less of your hamstring muscles.
 Your quads do most of your legwork instead, meaning you’re working them a bit harder than if you were outside.
 Perhaps this change is enough to mess with your natural running gait and make your effort seem harder.

 If you spend any time running on the treadmill, you should consider your perceived exertion and your breathing rate instead of focusing just on your minutes per mile.
 That way you won’t feel like you’re underperforming just because your pace is a bit slower than outside.
 And if you’re one of the lucky ones who feels the treadmill is easier, then you can pick up the pace inside to match your level of effort outside.